1984

 on Blasphemous Rumours.

-David: "Blasphemous Rumours is really not an anti-religious
+Dave: "Blasphemous Rumours is really not an anti-religious

 song.
 Of course it's a personal statement on Martin's part but at the same